aarron-lee/Parking-Lot-Manager/README.md

 ### Available parking spots

 By typing in 'p', you should see a print out of the parking lot levels with 'X' on any spots that are occupied.
-Each level is represented by a row, and the numbers are the parking lot sizes.
+Each level is represented by a row, and the numbers are the parking spot sizes.

 e.g.